 Are you sure you need another IT fabric like Hadoop or Teradata, an in-memory or columnar database like SAP HANA or Vertica, a DB or ELT appliance like Exadata or Netezza, or a complex ETL tool like Informatica or Ab Initio?
 And do you have the time, money and expertise to take that on?
 What if there were a long-proven, far more affordable, high-performance data processing and governance platform that exploited either existing file system resources or HDFS seamlessly?

 Click the box below to see the seamless processing choices that only IRI Voracity delivers for big data transformation, masking, and generation.
-Whether you run in your existing file system or HDFS, you will use the same data and job definition metadata -- and the same free Eclipse IDE to manage it all, IRI Workbench!

 With Voracity, it's no longer a matter of homogeneous data processed heterogeneously, or vice versa.
 It's about having a seamless, unified, metadata-driven enterprise information architecture ... one that gives you control over heterogeneous data sources and processing engines ... and one that meets changing data integration, governance, and analytic needs.